Skip to main content

 • To disable, uncheck the Login with Push box.

-• Login with Interactive Voice Response (IVR) : When enabled, users can authenticate their Radius/LDAP client using Interactive Voice Response (IVR) on their mobile device.
-They simply provide their username along with the keyword phone in the password field.
+• Login with Interactive Voice Response (IVR) : When enabled, users can authenticate their LDAP client using Interactive Voice Response (IVR) on their mobile device.
+They simply provide their distinguishedName along with the keyword phone in the password field.
 This initiates a phone call to the user's registered number, where they are prompted to click on a specified button received on the IVR to authorize the authentication process.

 • Login with passcodes : In this section, Administrators can enable and define which One-Time Passcode (OTP) combinations can be used for authentication.
 Select from the following passcode authentication options: